instacart/truetime-android/README.md

 # How is TrueTime calculated?

-It's pretty simple actually, you make a network (NTP) request to a server that tells you the actual time.
+It's pretty simple actually, you make a network (SNTP) request to a server that tells you the actual time.
 You then establish the "delta" between the device "uptime" and the response from the network request.
-Everytime "now" is requested subsequently, we account for that offset and return a corrected `Date` object.
+Every time "now" is requested subsequently, we account for that offset and return a corrected `Date` object.

 You can read more of the juicy details in this [blog post]().